-It should be noted this report is critical in nature, as it contains only our comment and recommendation on the area noted for improvement and does not include our observations on any accounting strengths of the County Court.
+It should be noted that this report is critical in nature, as it contains only our comment and recommendation on the area noted for improvement and does not include our observations on any accounting strengths of the County Court.

-Draft copies of this report were furnished to the County Court to provide management an opportunity to review the report and to respond to the comment and recommendation included in this report.
-The formal response received has been incorporated into this report.
-The response has been objectively evaluated and recognized, as appropriate, in the report.
-A response that indicates corrective action has been taken was not verified at this time, but it will be verified in the next examination.
+Draft copies of this report were furnished to the County Court to provide management with an opportunity to review the report and to respond to the comments and recommendations included in this report.
+All formal responses received have been incorporated into this report.
+Responses have been objectively evaluated and recognized, as appropriate, in the report.
+Responses that indicate corrective action has been taken were not verified at this time, but they will be verified in the next examination.